neilm-fourjs/njm_demo/gbc/README.md

 1. Files / Folders
+2. Setting up GWC-JS dev environment
+	* CentOS
+	* Debian
-2. Installing for development
+3. Installing Demo for development
-3. GWC-JS Customizations - Javascript
+4. GWC-JS Customizations - Javascript
   * Header text / logo
   * Footer to be at bottom of page rather than bottom of window
   * Change the redirect on end of application to a demos page.
   * Created a custom toolbar to show data from two custom labels
   * Changed toolbar items to be img and text on same line
   * CSS based layouter - tiled groups in a [VH]Box
-4. GWC-JS Customizations - CSS
+5. GWC-JS Customizations - CSS
   * Customized the colours
   * Removed the sidebar
   * Fixed issue with images on a button not getting correct size